July 2014–June 2023

 - How do the curriculum and pedagogy in DCMP courses differ from the colleges’ traditional developmental math courses?

-- Is DCMP cost-effective relative to business as usual?
+- Is DCMP cost-effective relative to business-as-usual practices?

 The Study Design

 In the first phase of the project, researchers followed students for three or four semesters after their developmental math assignment.
 The outcomes of primary interest were completion of developmental and college-level math courses, average number of math credits earned, transfer to a four-year institution, and overall academic progress and course completion.
-This array of measures was chosen to give a robust picture of students’ success in math and in college.